 Corey Stoll and Brian d'Arcy James join Steven Spielberg's West Side Story film

-Big names will take on iconic roles in Spielberg's new film
+Big names will take on iconic roles in Spielberg's new film, which has now got an official release date

-Further casting has been announced for Steven Spielberg's West Side Story film, which is expected to begin shooting in summer 2019.
+Full casting and a release date has been announced for Steven Spielberg's West Side Story film, which is expected to begin shooting in summer 2019.

 According to Deadline, joining the previously announced two leads Ansel Elgort and Rachel Zegler in the film will be Ant-Man and Midnight in Paris' Corey Stoll and three-time Tony-nominee Brian dʼArcy James, who was the original King George in Hamilton at the Public Theater.